sailuh/kaiaulu/tests/testthat/gitlog-proposal.md

 ## Git Add
 **Path Tests**
-* `”testthat function succeeds given correct arguments”`
+* `”testthat git_add wrapper performs git add given correct arguments”`
-* `”testthat function correctly errors given invalid git_repo”`
+* `”testthat function returns the respective system2 warning output to the user when given an invalid git_repo”`
-* `”testthat function correctly errors given invalid folder_path”`
+* `”testthat function returns the respective system2 warning output to the user when given an invalid folder_path”`
-* `”testthat function correctly errors given invalid file_path”`
+* `”testthat function returns the respective system2 warning output to the user when given an given invalid file_path”`

 ## Git Commit
 **Path Tests**
-* `”testthat function succeeds given correct arguments”`
+* `”testthat git_commit wrapper performs git commit given correct arguments”`
-* `”testthat function correctly errors given invalid git_repo”`
+* `”testthat function returns a system2 warning output to the user when given an invalid git_repo”`
-* `”testthat function correctly errors given invalid folder_path”`
-* `”testthat function correctly errors given invalid commit_msg”`
-* `”testthat function correctly errors given invalid email”`

 ## Git Init
 **Path Tests**
-* `”testthat function succeeds given correct arguments”`
+* `”testthat git_init wrapper performs git init given correct arguments”`
-* `”testthat function correctly errors given invalid folder_path”`
+* `”testthat function returns a system2 warning output to the user when given an invalid folder_path”`
-* `”testthat function correctly errors given invalid commit_msg”`
-* `”testthat function correctly errors given invalid email”`

 ## Git mv
 **Path Tests**
-* `”testthat function succeeds given correct arguments”`
+* `”testthat git_mv wrapper performs git mv given correct arguments”`
-* `”testthat function correctly errors given invalid git_repo”`
+* `”testthat function returns a system2 warning output to the user when given an invalid git_repo”`
-* `”testthat function correctly errors given invalid folder_path”`
-* `”testthat function correctly errors given invalid old_name”`
-* `”testthat function correctly errors given invalid new_name”`

 ## Git head
 **Path Tests**
-* `”testthat function succeeds given correct arguments”`
+* `”testthat git_head wrapper performs git head given correct arguments”`
-* `”testthat function correctly errors given invalid git_repo_path”`
+* `”testthat function returns a system2 warning output to the user when given an invalid git_repo_path”`

 ## Git log
 **Path Tests**
-* `”testthat function succeeds given correct arguments”`
+* `”testthat git_log wrapper performs git log given correct arguments”`
-* `”Test for proper error given invalid git_repo_path”`
+* `”testthat function returns a system2 warning output to the user when given an invalid git_repo_path”`
-* `”Test for proper error given invalid flags”`
-* `”Test for proper error given invalid save_path”`

 ## Git blame
 **Path Tests**
-* `”testthat function succeeds given correct arguments”`
+* `”testthat git_blame wrapper performs git blame given correct arguments”`
-* `”testthat function correctly errors given invalid git_repo_path”`
+* `”testthat function returns a system2 warning output to the user when given an invalid git_repo_path”`

-* `”testthat function correctly errors given invalid commit_hash”`
-* `”testthat function correctly errors given invalid file_path”`
+**The Git wrappers return the same warning regardless of what argument is incorrect, so testing for multiple different incorrect arguments seems pointless to me.**

 ## Git Create Sample Log
 ## Git Delete Sample Log
-**Both serve a function similar to R/example.R, and so don’t need unit tests**
+**Both serve a function similar to R/example.R, and so don’t need unit tests.
+They are immutable.**

 # Transforms
 ## Gitlog to bipartite
 **Path Tests**
-* `”testthat function succeeds given correct arguments”`
-* `”testthat function correctly errors given incorrect object project_git”`
+* `”testthat if the given object project_git is invalid, the function will gracefully error with message regarding it”`
-* `”testthat function correctly errors given invalid mode”`
+* `”testthat function throws an error given invalid mode and explains the argument mode”`

 **Behavioral Tests**
 * `"testthat the bipartite transform outputs a nodes data table"`